ybettan/image-composer/CUSTOMIZE_RHCOS.md

 Initializing will clone the specified configuration repo, and create various directories/state such as the OSTree repository.

 Note:
-We might need to enable VPN and added the domain name to `/etc/hosts`.
+We will need to enable VPN.
-Try to run the command and add what's needed based on the error.

 ```
 cosa init --yumrepos "${RHCOS_REPO}" --variant rhel-9.2 --branch release-4.13 https://github.com/openshift/os.git